mariannactx/cv-old/en-US.md

 ### Software Enginer @ Digital Product School (sep/2018 - nov/2018)

-Digital Product School is a 3-month training program which promotes a realistic eviroment for building digital products in a diverse and multidisciplinary team, aiming to solve real problems around mobility and transportation.
+Digital Product School is a 3-month training program which promotes a realistic enviroment for building digital products in a diverse and multidisciplinary team, aiming to solve real problems around mobility and transportation.

 ### Exchange Student @ IPB (feb/2015 - jun/2015)